DJStompZone/XBL3Token/README.md

-# Bedrock API XBL3.0 Utility
+# Bedrock API XBL3.0 Assistant

 Enables you to quickly and easily retrieve, refresh, and erase your Minecraft Bedrock Realms API token.